-Ask about your care after leaving hospital Ask for a written outline of your treatment and what should happen after you get home.

-Know your rights
+Ask for a written outline of your treatment and what should happen after you get home. - Know your rights

 You have a number of rights as a patient.
-Read our guide to find out what they are.
+Read our guide to find out what they are. - Understand privacy

-- Understand privacy Your medical information is confidential.
+Your medical information is confidential.
 You can ask to see your medical record. - Give feedback Feedback helps health professionals spot when improvements can be made.